 What is Coinsurance?

-Why does the insurance company “punish” you for not carrying proper limits?
-It’s because most property losses are partial losses.
-For example, less than 2% of fire losses result in a total loss and 86% of of fire losses actually result in damages less than 20% of a building’s value.
+Why does the insurance company "punish" you for not carrying proper limits?
+It's because most property losses are partial losses.
+For example, less than 2% of fire losses result in a total loss, and 86% of fire losses result in damages less than 20% of a building's value.
 So without a proper incentive, most insureds would be inclined to purchase limits much less than their actual property values.

 The insurance company would then invoke the coinsurance clause from your policy which, because you had insured the building at 50% of its value, would only pay 50% of the claim, which in this case would be $75,000.
-You would then be left to pay for the additional $75,000 of the claim.
+You would then be left to pay the additional $75,000 of the claim.